sasquatch-shenanigans/misc-python/README.md

 # misc-python
-misc. tips and tricks for Python
+Just some random tips and tricks I pick up as I continue to learn Python